353words/cpu_cache/README.md

 Listing 4 shows how to get the CPU cache information.
 On line 01 we call the `lscpu` utility with the `--caches` flag.
 One lines 03 to 06 we see the sizes of each cache.
 L1 is 48K, L2 is 1.3M and L3 is 12M.

-When we look at our `Icon` type it's `128×128`bytes which is about 16k, we have 10,000 users in our `users` benchmark slice which is comes to about 163.8M.
+When you look at our `Icon` type it's `128×128`bytes which is about 16k, you have 10,000 users in our `users` benchmark slice which is comes to about 163.8M (I ignore the other fields in the `User` struct since they don't contribute much to the struct size).
 This size of data does not fit in any of the caches.

-To verify that cache misses are the cause of the issue, we can use the linux [perf][perf] utility.
+To verify that cache misses are the cause of the issue, you can use the linux [perf][perf] utility.
-`perf` works on executable, so we need to keep the test executable and then run it.
+`perf` works on executable, so you need to run the test executable directly and not via `go test`.
 By default, `go test` will delete the test executable at the end of the tests, but you can use the `-c` flag to keep it around.

 [perf]: https://perf.wiki.kernel.org/index.php/Main_Page